Call for your appointment

 Ankle Strain or Sprain

-An ankle sprain is a common injury which occurs when you fall or suddenly twist the ankle joint, or if you land on your foot in an awkward position after a jump.
+An ankle sprain is a common injury that occurs when you fall or suddenly twist the ankle joint or land on your foot in an awkward position after a jump.
 A sprain is characterized by the stretching or tearing of ligaments, which stabilize adjacent bones in a joint.
-Conservative treatment includes rest, ice and pain relief.
-A strain could take 1 week to recover whereas a sprain may take 3 to 4 weeks.
+Conservative treatment includes rest, ice, and pain relief.
+A strain could take 1 week to recover, whereas a sprain may take 3 to 4 weeks.
 A severe sprain may require surgical intervention..

 Ankle Fracture

 Ankle fractures are one of the most common fractures seen in emergency departments.
-They are usually related to patients slipping or twisting and rotating over the ankle.
-Damage can occur to the small bone on the outside (fibula) or the larger bone on the inside of the ankle (tibia) or to the ligaments which tie those bones together.
+They are usually related to patients slipping, twisting, or rotating over the ankle.
+Damage can occur to the small bone on the outside (fibula) or the larger bone on the inside of the ankle (tibia) or to the ligaments that tie those bones together.
 Treatment depends on the stability of the ankle when it is weight-bearing, and can require x-rays, CAT scans or MRI scans to assist diagnosis.
 Treatment can range from fully weight bearing in a boot, to an operation inserting plates, screws or rods.

 Ankle Arthroscopy